 3. Track your payments.
 With the EasyPay system, you still want to know where and when your money is coming and going, so it’s a good idea to track your payments using a bill and due date tracker.
 Which is where the next strategy comes in…

-P.S.
-Want to learn more useful strategies for automating and organising your financial paperwork?
-Find out how in my new paper organising program 'Making Your Paper Work'.
-Enrollment closes August 13th, 2017 so get in quick!
+** Want to learn more useful strategies for automating and organising your financial paperwork?
+Find out how in my online program 'Making Your Paper Work'.

 4 | USE EASY REFERENCE SYSTEMS

 Basically, a reference system is something that you can quickly and easily refer to, which contains the important information that you need regular access to.

 In particular, if you struggle with losing important papers that you know you need to refer back to; or you are have a stack of papers on your kitchen counter that you don’t know what to do with, then easy reference binders are perfect for organising and categorising this important information.